 Driving across Colorado's diverse landscape can mean many hours behind the wheel.
 CDOT's rest areas provide an oasis where travelers can safely pull over to take a break, grab a snack, use the restroom, and get information on local attractions.
 CDOT owns and maintains 26 rest areas along controlledaccess highways at key locations across the state.
 In addition to safety benefits, rest areas attract tourism and help support the state's economy.
-CDOT's rest areas are managed in alignment with the asset-management process described in the Introduction to the Asset Plan Appendix.
+CDOT's rest areas are managed in alignment with the asset-management process described in the Introduction to the Asset Plan Appendix on page A-1.
 Currently, 63 percent of rest areas have a condition grade of C or better-short of CDOT's 90 percent target.
-An additional annual investment of at least \$5 million beyond current funding would be required to achieve the target in the next 10 years.
+An additional annual investment of at least \$10 million beyond current funding would be required to achieve the target in the next 10 years.

-The performance of rest areas is monitored and managed as part of CDOT's Rest Area Property Management program through quantitative measures and an overall target.
-The measures and target inform funding decisions and track how these assets are supporting the Department's strategic goals and the transportation services provided to the public.
+The performance of rest areas is monitored and managed as part of CDOT's Rest Area Property Management program through a series of quantitative measures and targets that inform funding decisions and track how these assets are supporting the Department's strategic goals and the transportation services provided to the public.